 Knowing that the pregnancy may not result in a healthy baby can be a primary factor in someone’s decision to get an abortion, Dr. Perez said.
 A prospective parent might be worried about their child’s quality of life and potential physical suffering, whether the baby tests positive for an inherited disorder or a debilitating genetic condition.
 In a Guttmacher Institute study, 8% of US women surveyed said fetal health concerns had a major role in their abortion decisions.

 Their contraception method failed, and they don’t want kids.

 Birth control doesn’t work 100% of the time.
-And experts say that abortion is largely not — and shouldn’t be — treated as a form of birth control.
-But it can fail.
+(Note: Experts say that abortion is largely not — and shouldn’t be — treated as a form of birth control.)
 In Guttmacher surveys, half of US abortion patients reported that they'd used contraception in the same month that they became pregnant.
 More data, fwiw: The CDC found that six in 10 women who got an abortion in 2019 hadn’t gotten one before.

 They’re not ready to be a mother yet.